fluntermoser/MySpendings/README.md

 # MySpendings
-The whole project is split in to seperate applications because we want to be able to use the same server and database for multiple clients (e.g. WebApplication and Android App use the same server to comunicate with)
+The whole project is split in two seperate applications because we want to be able to use the same server and database for multiple clients (e.g. WebApplication and Android App use the same server to comunicate with)